keshavSK/AndroidDesignApp/README.md

 # AndroidDesignApp
 Android application design
-In that we try to design android xml design.
+In that we try to design android xml design:
     LinearLayout
     RelativeLayout
     Scrollview